Documentation / Continuously run your tests

 PATH=/usr/local/sbin:/usr/local/bin:/sbin:/bin:/usr/sbin:/usr/bin

-Another way is to just run the script in an infinite loop and then have a file that you remove (so the run stops) when you want to update your instance.
-This example script is on Ubuntu.
+Another way is to just run the script in an infinite loop and have a file that you remove (so the run stops) when you want to update your instance.
+This example script is for Ubuntu.

 #!/bin/bash